Reviews On Using Interceptor for Your Dog

 The disease is transferred through mosquito bites so in areas prone to mosquitos, prevention is required.

 What is Interceptor?

 Interceptor is a heartworm preventative in chew tablet form.
-These tablets will fight against all types of worms though the main focus is heartworm of course.

 This tablet is made to be beef flavored to entice your dog to eat it – however, some picky dogs don’t fall for it.